Tesla Motors and the Transportation Revolution

 Growing Slowly But Steadily

 If international climate agreements are to stand a chance of meeting their targets, transport will have to go electric some way.
 Yet oil is not easily replaced.
-Even if oil should go to USD 100 per barrel, the price of batteries would have to fall by a factor of three just to break even.
-For now EVs represent less than 0.1% of the global fleet, though reaching the 1 million mark has been a milestone for electric cars.
-The Electric Vehicle Initiative (EVI) ambitious goal for now is to have 20 million EVs by 2020.
+Even if oil went to USD 100 per barrel, the price of batteries would have to fall by a factor of three just to break even.
+For now, EVs represent less than 0.1% of the global fleet, though reaching the 1 million mark has been a milestone for electric cars.
+The Electric Vehicle Initiative (EVI) ambitious goal, for now, is to have 20 million EVs by 2020.
 Slowly EVs are on the rise, even in countries like China, a country not particularly renown for environmental sustainability.

 Acceleration 0-60 miles (0-97 km/h)

 Year of production

 2008 - 2012

 129 mi (224 km) / 315 mi (507 km)

 200 mi ( 322 km) / 250 mi (400 km)